abhimulchandani/handkerchief/README.md

 2) Download the contents of the repository
 3) Place the contents of the repository inside a folder, for example 'handkerchief'
 4) Place the 'handkerchief' folder inside 'xampp/htdocs/'
 5) Visit 'http://localhost/phpmyadmin' through a browser and create a new database.
-Import the database tables by choosing the 'handkerchief.sql' file
+Import the database tables by choosing the 'handkerchief.sql' file from the 'database' folder
-6) Open 'db.php' file and set the database details like username, password and database name
+6) Open 'db.php' file and set the username, password and database name
 7) Finally, visit 'http://localhost/handkerchief/index.php' to load the index page

 Database Design: